|Nutrition Facts (per serving)|

 Place all other ingredients in a mini-chopper or food processor and process well to form a chili-garlic sauce.

-Pour the sauce over the shrimp and gently stir/toss to mix.
+Pour the sauce over the shrimp in a medium bowl, and gently stir/toss to mix.
 Allow it to marinate for 5 minutes while your oven heats up.
-Turn oven to BROIL setting.
+Turn oven to broil setting.

 Lay shrimp on their sides on a baking sheet.
 Place sheet on the second or top-most rung of your oven under the broiler and cook 3 to 4 minutes, or until shrimp are sizzling and steaming, then turn shrimp to cook the other side.
 If you have any left-over marinade, spoon it over the shrimp.
-Broil another 3 to 4 minutes, or until shrimp are plump and succulent.
+Broil another 3 to 4 minutes, or until shrimp are plump and opaque.

 - If you are having this dish for dinner, you can make extra sauce to serve on the side - it's excellent with rice!

 - Prepare the sauce up to a week in advance and keep in an air-tight container in the refrigerator.
 Take out an hour before you'll be cooking and pour over the shrimp.